 A Thames-side address was obviously as desirable in the past as it is today.
 We have several stately homes within walking distance.
 Ham House, on the other side of the river, is accessible by a little family-run ferry and was one of the grandest Stuart houses in the country.

-Ham House is run by the National Trust and we very much enjoyed our visit, the hands-on displays and treasure hunt for the kids, along with the beautiful gardens and tea rooms made a great family day out.
+Ham House is run by the National Trust and we very much enjoyed our visit.
+There were hands-on displays and a treasure hunt for the kids, along with the beautiful gardens and tea rooms making a great family day out.

 On the Twickenham side we have Marble Hill House ,Orleans House and York House with gardens, a gallery and the remarkable riverside sculpture garden belonging to York House.
 Former resident Sir Ratan Tata, of the Indian motor vehicle company, had the over-sized water nymphs and horses installed.
 We can walk to all four houses mentioned here within 10 minutes.

-Other famous former residents include Alexander Pope and the Twining tea family.
+Other famous former residents include Alexander Pope, Turner and the Twining tea family.